luillyfe/travel-agent/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch following the format:
+   - `feature/description` for new features
+   - `fix/description` for bug fixes
+   - `docs/description` for documentation changes
-3. Commit your changes
+3. Commit your changes using conventional commits
 4. Push to the branch
-5. Create a Pull Request
+5. Create a Pull Request against the `develop` branch

+Note: The `main` branch is protected.
+All changes must go through PR review.

 ## License